 Historically, a small number of OEM customers have accounted for a substantial portion of our net revenues, and we expect that significant customer concentration will continue for the foreseeable future.
 Many of our OEMs use contract manufacturers to manufacture their equipment.
 Accordingly, a significant percentage of our net revenues is derived from sales to these contract manufacturers and to consignment warehouses.
 In addition, a significant portion of our sales are made to foreign and domestic distributors who resell our products to OEMs, as well as their contract manufacturers.
-Direct sales to contract manufacturers and consignment warehouses accounted for 32.3%, 34.7% and 35.0% of our net revenues for fiscal 2008, 2007 and 2006, respectively.
-Sales to foreign and domestic distributors accounted for 63.1%, 59.0% and 55.7% of our net revenues for fiscal 2008, 2007 and 2006, respectively.
+Direct sales to contract manufacturers and consignment warehouses accounted for 29.3%, 32.3% and 34.7% of our net revenues for fiscal 2009, 2008 and 2007, respectively.
+Sales to foreign and domestic distributors accounted for 61.1%, 63.1% and 59.0% of our net revenues for fiscal 2009, 2008 and 2007, respectively.
 The following direct customers accounted for 10% or more of our net revenues in one or more of the following periods:

-Fiscal Y Fiscal Year Ended March 31,
+Fiscal Year Ended

-2008 2007 2006
+March 31, 2009 2008 2007

-Consignment warehouses:
+Consignment warehouses: 2009 2000 2007

-SMART Modular Technologies 28.3% 29.7% 27.3%
+SMART Modular Technologies 25.7% 28.3% 29.7%

 Distributors:

-Avnet Logistics 29.2 24.7 30.4
+Avnet Logistics 25.3 29.2 24.7

-Nu Horizons 7.2 8.7 10.3
+Nexcomm 10.6 7.2 8.7

 Cisco Systems, our largest OEM customer, purchases our products primarily through its consignment warehouse, SMART Modular Technologies, and also purchases some products through its contract manufacturers and directly from us.
 Historically, purchases by Cisco Systems have fluctuated from period to period.
-Based on information provided to us by Cisco Systems' consignment warehouse and contract manufacturers, purchases by Cisco Systems represented approximately 28%, 30% and 28% of our net revenues in fiscal 2008, 2007 and 2006, respectively.
+Based on information provided to us by Cisco Systems' consignment warehouse and contract manufacturers, purchases by Cisco Systems represented approximately 26%, 28% and 30% of our net revenues in fiscal 2009, 2008 and 2007, respectively.
 During the quarter ended March 31, 2007, Cisco Systems announced the implementation of a "lean manufacturing" program under which it reduced the levels of inventory carried by it and by its contract manufacturers.
 The transition to this new program resulted in reductions in purchases of our products by Cisco Systems' contract manufacturers during the quarter ended March 31, 2007, as they drew down existing inventories.
 This transition continued to impact our revenues in the quarter ended June 30, 2007.
-Purchases by Cisco Systems' contract manufacturers increased in the three quarters ended March 31, 2008 compared to the prior two quarters, but were still less than the levels achieved in each of the three quarters ended December 31, 2006.

-To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues during any of these periods.
+Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the two immediately preceding quarters and then declined again in the three quarters ended March 31, 2009.
+We expect that future direct and indirect sales to Cisco Systems will continue to fluctuate significantly on a quarterly basis and that such fluctuations may significantly affect our operating results in future periods.
+To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues in fiscal 2009, 2008 or 2007.